KazuoCalvin/ENPH353_logbook/logbook.md

 So If I don't put `rospy.spin()` there, the node terminates right after setting everything up.

-I played around with different $k_p$ values, and 0.01 seemed to work the best.
+I played around with different k_p values, and 0.01 seemed to work the best.

 ## Lab 4